J-OPP West: Japan-Online Professional Programs for Western Teachers

 During the 2014-15 school year, J-OPP West is offering online courses in collaboration with the National Consortium for Teaching about Asia (NCTA) and coordinated with activites of the TEA and EARC outreach programs.

-This three-module course draws on contemporary scholarship and primary sources to examine the myths that have developed about samurai and the historical reality behind these myths The course focuses on Samurai in the medieval and Tokugawa periods and on portrayals in popular culture today.
-Dates: September 26-November 13, 2014.
+This three-module course draws on contemporary scholarship and primary sources to examine the myths that have developed about Samurai and the historical reality behind these myths.
+The course focuses on Samurai in the medieval and Tokugawa periods and on portrayals in popular culture today.
 Click here for flyer and application information.
-Limit 20 teachers.
-Registration closes September 12 or when full.
+Applicants will be notified of acceptance by January 5.
+Limited to 20 teachers of high school world history or Asian studies.